Python Ecosystem

 What is the Python Ecosystem for IBM Power?

 Section titled “What is the Python Ecosystem for IBM Power?”The Python Ecosystem for IBM Power (PyEco) is IBM’s supported distribution of Python and the scientific/AI Python stack — optimized and validated for IBM Power architecture.
-It provides the key ML and AI libraries that data scientists and developers need, packaged and tested to take advantage of IBM Power’s hardware capabilities including the MMA (Matrix Math Accelerator) on Power10.
+It provides the key ML and AI libraries that data scientists and developers need, packaged and tested to take advantage of IBM Power’s hardware capabilities including the MMA (Matrix Math Accelerator) on Power10 (and newer).

 PyEco runs on Linux on IBM Power (not directly on IBM i), making it the natural complement to IBM i in a hybrid on-premises AI architecture: IBM i holds the data in Db2 for i, while a Power Linux partition or server running PyEco handles the compute-intensive AI workloads.